akshit0942b/Neural-Networks-and-Deep-Learning/README.md

-* Neural Networks and Deep Learning
+*"Neural Networks and Deep Learning"*
 This repository contains updated and modified code samples based on the book **"Neural Networks and Deep Learning"** by Michael Nielsen.

 ## Overview